adefanti/sandbox/README.md

 sandbox
 =======

-Development sandbox used to test new technoligies or programming code.
+Development sandbox used to test new technologies or programming code.